jesusprubio/bluebox/README.md

 - John Matherly ([@achillean](https://twitter.com/achillean)) for the SHODAN API and GHDB.
 - Tom Steele ([@_tomsteele](https://twitter.com/_tomsteele)) and the rest of [exploitsearch.net](http://www.exploitsearch.net/) team.
 - [VirusTotal](https://www.virustotal.com/) friends.
+- [sha0coder](https://twitter.com/sha0coder), we use the word lists included in "node-dirscan" project.
 - All developers who have written the Node.js modules used in the project.
 - All VoIP, free software and security hackers that I read everyday.
 - My friend Carlos Pérez, the logo designer.